CompEpigen/wf_WGS/README.md

 - Somatic SNVs can be called using [mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2).
 For now, this workflow only supports the hg19 reference.
 If `run_mutect2=true` is specified, it will detect SNVs present in the list of regions provided in the `mutect2_target_intervals` bed file.
 By default, this is a list of regions corresponding to genes commonly mutated in AML, but you can also provide a different list of regions.
 This workflow will only use a tumor bam file (no control), so in order to select somatic variants, it will filter out SNPs present in the gnomAD database, and only select nonsynonymous variants.

 ## pyjacker
 - if `run_pyjacker=true` is specified in the config file, pyjacker will be run to detect genes activated by enhancer hijacking in some samples of the cohort.
-In order to be able to run this option, you must:
+To be able to run this option, you must:
   - provide a RNA_TPM_file in the config file.
 This is the gene expression matrix, where rows are genes and columns are samples (with the same names as in the samplesheet).
 There must be a column gene_id, and optionally a column gene_name.
   - either set run_manta_freec to true OR set run_HMF to true OR provide breakpoints and CNAs in the config file (corresponding to breakpoints.tsv and CNAs.tsv of the pipeline outputs).
-  - either set run_ASE to true OR se run_ASE_GATK to true OR provide ase_dir in the config file (corresponding to ASE/ of the pipeline outputs).
+  - either set run_ASE to true OR set run_ASE_GATK to true OR provide ase_dir in the config file (corresponding to ASE/ of the pipeline outputs).

 Optionally, also provide fusions and enhancers.